 The answer to that question is a resounding yes as Dr. De Meirleir asserts many tests can help diagnose this disorder.
 Dr. De Meirleir focused on a dysfunctional immune system, intestinal dysbiosis, high levels of oxidative stress, mitochondrial problems, low blood volume, poor circulation and even prion problems in some patients.
 He believes ME/CFS is a neurological disease with immunological and metabolic components.
 Dr. De Meirleir said few problems with exercise occur early on in this disorder (which was not my experience) but increase as the years go by.

 He focused in on an an interesting finding not talked about much; spectacularly ‘poor ventilation’ (reduced oxygen exchange) in the lungs that could be attributed to less functional diaphragm muscles.
 (Dr. Lapp’s physical therapists have found a tendency toward hunched shoulders and sunken chests which can contribute to poor breathing and, one would suppose, poor ventilation).
-To my mind that posture is a least partly the result of ongoing muscle contraction, particularly after exercise, drawing the torso inwards.
+To my mind that posture is a least partly the result of ongoing muscle contraction, particularly after exercise, which draws the torso inwards.
 Dr. DeMeirleir noted that some people can experience shortness of breath simply while speaking.
 A 2011 study found evidence of ‘postural control deficits’ in Fibromyalgia, and chronic fatigue syndrome studies have found evidence of altered CO2 levels in a subset of patients. )

 It’s a fascinating topic; for myself, I don’t feel like I’ve taken a truly deep breath in decades.
 I do notice a some increase in clarity and energy when my posture is better, presumably from increased oxygen consumption and less tension in the neck and shoulders.
 Low blood volume, poor circulation, poor ventilation, poor diaphragmatic control, metabolic issues; how could these not all go together to cause problems with exercise?